fgrosse/goldi/README.md

-// now define the types you want to build using the di container container.RegisterType("logger", NewSimpleLogger) container.RegisterType("acme_corp.mailer", NewAwesomeMailer, "first argument", "%some_parameter%")
+// now define the types you want to build using the di container container.RegisterType("logger", NewSimpleLogger) container.RegisterType("acme_corp.mailer", NewAwesomeMailer, "first argument", "%some_parameter%") container.RegisterType("renderer", NewRenderer, "@logger")

+// once you are done registering all your types you should probably validate the container validator := goldi.NewContainerValidator() err := validator.Validate(container) if err != nil {
+    panic(err)
+}

 // whoever has access to the container can request these types now logger := container.Get("logger").(LoggerInterface)